opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

            }
        }

-3. Return to the hello/api directory and build your API as follows.
+3. Return to the hello/api directory.
+Do the following to build the API:

    .. code:: shell